Today’s post is sponsored by The Maids. All opinions about dingy tile grout, Spring cleaning and helpful cleaning tips are 100% my own.

-I explained to Mr. Hines that I’d left the trash can and toilet paper holder in our closet for now because I still needed to clean the bathroom floors.
+I explained to Matt that I’d left the trash can and toilet paper holder in our closet for now because I still needed to clean the bathroom floors.

 They sat in the closet for another few days before I finally conceded and put them back in their place.
 I was so disappointed that I didn’t clean the floors.

 I think maybe the truth is that I was intimidated by the idea of cleaning tile floors, especially since I haven’t cleaned the grout in several years.
 Although, recently I tried baking soda mixed with hydrogen peroxide and didn’t see a difference.